h01ger/piuparts/README.txt

 - document users needed
 - document sudoers need
 - in -master.py and -slave.py: create master + slave dirs if they dont exists
-- move /home/*/bin/* into piuparts/trunk (cleanup as option for the commands, and stats as seperate piuparts-stats script)
 - fix the Makefile so that there is clean way not to install example configuration

 done